-- Base Salary: The Compensation Committee intends that annual base salaries for each of our named executive officers provide a stable annual income at a level that is consistent with the individual executive officer's role and contribution to the Company. - Annual Bonuses: Annual bonus opportunities are intended to link each executive officer's compensation to our overall financial and operating performance, and the officer's individual performance and business unit performance, for a particular year. - Long-Term Equity Incentive Awards: Long-term equity incentive awards, consisting of restricted stock awards, are intended to further promote retention through multi-year performance-based vesting, to significantly align the financial interests of our executive officers with those of our stockholders and to encourage actions that maximize long-term stockholder value. - Other Compensation: The named executive officers are also eligible to receive other elements of compensation, including health and retirement benefits, as described below under "Other Benefits."
+- Base Salary: The Compensation Committee intends that annual base salaries for each of our named executive officers provide a stable annual income at a level that is consistent with the individual executive officer's role and contribution to the Company. - Annual Bonuses: Annual bonus opportunities are intended to link each executive officer's compensation to our overall financial and operating performance, and the officer's individual performance and business unit performance, for a particular year.
+Mr Rady's annual bonus opportunity is determined by the Compensation Committee in its discretion based on our overall performance and his individual contributions each year. - Long-Term Equity Incentive Awards: Long-term equity incentive awards, consisting of restricted stock awards, are intended to further promote retention through multi-year performance-based vesting, to significantly align the financial interests of our executive officers with those of our stockholders and to encourage actions that maximize long-term stockholder value.

+- Other Compensation: The named executive officers are also eligible to receive other elements of compensation, including health and retirement benefits, as described below under "Other Benefits."
 All of these compensation elements are considered by the Compensation Committee in setting the compensation of our named executive officers.
 To the extent that we provide our named executive officers with any perquisites or benefits beyond those provided to all other employees, such arrangements will be limited in scope and conservative in relation to market practices.
-We have

-- also entered into employment agreements with Messrs.
+We have also entered into employment agreements with Messrs.
 Rady, Barton and Wyll, which are described below under "- Restated Employment Agreements" and "- Potential Payments Upon Termination or Change in Control." - Allocation of Compensation: The Compensation Committee strives to strike an appropriate balance among base salary, annual bonus and long-term incentives, and it may adjust the allocation of pay in order to facilitate the achievement of our objectives or for retention purposes to remain competitive in the highly competitive labor market for specialized executive talent.
 We have not adopted any formal or informal policies or guidelines for allocating compensation between long-term and short-term compensation, between cash and non-cash compensation or among different forms of cash and non-cash compensation.
 We do not guarantee that any executive will receive a specific market-derived compensation level and actual compensation may be above or below targets based on both Company and individual performance.